 Q: Pictures.
 We have so many digital pictures.
 What would you suggest.
 Does Google have a area to upload digital pictures then search through Paper Tiger?

-A: Google does have Picasa where you can upload your photos, but they would not be searchable through Paper Tiger.
-Paper Tiger Online currently will only connect to Google Docs.
-If you should upload your photos to Google Docs, you would need to change the title of the photo to include keywords so that the Digital Tiger feature would have words to search.
+A: Google does have Google+ or Photos where you can upload your photos, but they would not be searchable through Paper Tiger.
+Paper Tiger Online currently will only connect to Google Drive.
+If you should upload your photos to Google Drive, you would need to change the title of the photo to include keywords so that the Digital Tiger feature would have words to search.

 Q: What if Google goes down?
 Will the Google files be in Paper Tiger?

-A: The Google Docs files will not be in Paper Tiger, since Paper Tiger is not the digital files storage location.
-Google Docs is the digital cloud storage location.
+A: The Google Drive files will not be in Paper Tiger, since Paper Tiger is not the digital files storage location.
+Google Drive is the digital cloud storage location.
 Google promises 99.9% uptime.

 Q: I have a few locations.
 Should they actually have their own database?